apache/spark/UPDATING.md

 ### Airflow Context variable are passed to Hive config if conf is specified

 If you specify a hive conf to the run_cli command of the HiveHook, Airflow add some convenience variables to the config.
-In case your run a sceure Hadoop setup it might be required to whitelist these variables by adding the following to your configuration:
+In case you run a secure Hadoop setup it might be required to whitelist these variables by adding the following to your configuration:

 ```